whosgotch/django-drf-ecommerce/README.md

 The tests utilize Pytest and Factoryboy to ensure the functionality is working as expected and to maintain code quality.

 ## Documentation
-For detailed documentation on how to use and customize the project, please refer to the Documentation file.
+For detailed documentation on how to use and customize the project, please refer to the http://localhost:8000/api/schema/docs/